Zmanim

 Zmanim (זְמַנִּים, literally means "times", singular zman) are specific times of the day mentioned in Jewish law.

 These times appear in various contexts: Shabbat and Jewish holidays begin and end at specific times in the evening, while some rituals must be performed during the day or the night, or during specific hours of the day or night.

 Calculations

 Relative hours

 The daytime period is divided into twelve equal "relative hours" (or "seasonal" or "variable" hours), which can be longer or shorter than 60 minutes, as the period of daylight is generally not exactly twelve hours long.
 Hours of the day are counted according to these relative hours for commandments: thus, the Shema prayer must be recited in "the first three hours" of the day, i.e., the first 1/4 of the daytime period.
-This concurs with the calculations of the True Zmanim website.

 There are two major opinions regarding the definition of the daytime period: